CrimsonAS/rengine/README.md

 src/common
     -> Utility classes used throughout
-    -> no dependencies
+    -> no dependencies, can be used stand alone

 src/scenegraph
     -> The scene graph and default OpenGL renderer
     -> depends on src/common

-src/animation
+src/animationsystem
     -> The animation system
+    -> no dependences, can be used stand alone

+src/animationtypes
     -> depends on src/common
-    -> depends on src/scenegraph?
+    -> depends on src/scenegraph

 src/windowsystem
     -> The windowsystem/display/screen interfaces
     -> depends on src/common

 src/qt
-    -> Implementation of a Qt system
+    -> Implementation of a Qt backend

 src/sailfish
     -> Implementation of a Sailfish system (to come...)